Mahurangi Magazine logo

 Endnotes top| Endnotes bottom

-Anti-alien state of America Regarding the above-mentioned 92-year-old’s superior suitability for the role of president—setting aside the small considerations of common sense, inclination, the natural limitations on longevity, and preferred nation-state of residency—his mere country of birth rules him out.
-Likewise, it rules out the mere 77-year-old, American son Arnold Schwarzenegger, who demonstrated devastating fitness for office as governor of America’s most populous state.
+Anti-alien state of America Regarding the above-mentioned 92-year-oldthen, 92-year-old’s superior suitability for the role of president—setting aside the small considerations of common sense, inclination, the immutable limitations on longevity, and preferred nation-state of residency—his mere country of birth rules him out.
+Likewise, it rules out a mere 77-year-old American son, Arnold Schwarzenegger, who demonstrated devastating fitness-for-office as governor of America’s most populous state.
 In discriminating against those born in Australia or Austria—or anywhere other than their United States—the founding fathers displayed appalling anti-immigrant bias, bequeathing Birther Trump his first brutish bludgeon, 220 years later.
-Schwarzenegger, hands down, would have made for a hugely more humane Republican president than fellow movie-star Regan.
+Schwarzenegger, hands down, would have made for a hugely more humane Republican president than fellow movie-star Regan—premise for a blockbuster far-reaching counterfactual if there ever was one.

 Return to text